cubewebsites/Scroll-Tracker/README.markdown

 ##Documentation
 Beyond the basics, you can take advantage of various other features:

-'''onResize''' - attach a callback function to this event if you need to handle window resizing.
+`onResize` - attach a callback function to this event if you need to handle window resizing.
 E.g.

 	scrollTracker.onResize = function(){